BronzeOwl4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script in the file 13-unique takes a list of words as input and prints only words that appear exactly once The script in the file 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd The script in the file 15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd
+The script in the file 13-unique takes a list of words as input and prints only words that appear exactly once The script in the file 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd The script in the file 15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd The script in the file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd